corsac-dart/kernel/README.md

 initialization phase (inside `Kernel.build()`).
 Returned configuration map is registered with the Kernel's DI container.

-> It is important to note that if two modules provide configuration for the
+> Note that if two modules provide configuration for the
 > same container entry, value provided by the later module will be used.

 ```dart